dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/03_Driver_Implementation.md

 #define SHIFT_MASK 3
 ```

-We're not interested in the difference between the left and right versions of the modifier keys for now, but you could store those as separate bits if you were.
+We're not interested in the difference between the left and right versions of the modifier keys for now, but we could store those as separate bits if you were.
 Updating the state of a modifier key can be done by using standard bitwise operations.

 As an example, say we detect the CTRL key is pressed.
 We would want to update the current modifiers (which we store a copy of when whenever we store a new key event):